nycpp/nycpp.github.io/policy/conduct.md

 experiencing distress.

-## Procedure for Incident Handling
+## Procedure for incident handling
 The NYC++ Conduct Committee is responsible for reviewing and investigating all reports of code of conduct violations, for determining appropriate followup actions, and for maintaining a private record of all reported incidents.